Robinhood Markets, Inc.

 Business Segment Analysis

-Robinhood Markets, Inc. operates and reports financial information in one operating segment.
-The Chief Operating Decision Maker (CEO and President) utilizes consolidated net income and company-wide key performance metrics to allocate resources and determine performance.
+Robinhood operates and reports financial information in one operating segment.
+Consolidated net income (loss) and company-wide key performance metrics are used by the Chief Operating Decision Maker to allocate resources and assess performance.
+Therefore, detailed segment-specific financial information is not presented.

 Capital Allocation Strategy